yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2020/index.md

 ## Non-mythological input changes

-We have some great changes, work of [german77](https://github.com/german77).
+We have some great changes made possible from the work of [german77](https://github.com/german77).
 Thank you!

 To start with, now [buttons that are impossible to use on certain input configurations are now blocked](https://github.com/yuzu-emu/yuzu/pull/4742).
 For example, if an emulated Pro Controller is changed to a left Joy-Con, the right stick, A, X, Y and Z will no longer be accessible to the games.
 No cheating!